 During his time in the department, he oversaw the first dedicated scholarships for engineering students.
 This tradition of expanding access to education continues today, with bursaries, grants and scholarships on offer to a wide range of students.

 The Thom Building, built in the 1960s, is named after Alexander Thom.
 Three other buildings are named after Professors - Frewen Jenkin, Sir Richard Southwell, and Douglas Holder.
+Alexander Thom retired in 1961 and was replaced as Head of Department by Douglas Holder.

 Image: Ben Brooksbank / LMR train from Cambridge via Bletchley entering Oxford WR with an ER locomotive /